MSIA/2020-msia423-dimitrov-boardgameRecommendations/README.md

 ## Project Icebox

 Visualize boardgame segmentation
+- Add links to YouTube reviews for each game
+- Allow users to rate the provided recommendations i.e. implement a feedback loop
+- Implement Google Analytics on the website
 - Build a D3 Visualization for the clustering segmentation
 - Enable export of cluster segmentation